crazoter/panplus/README.md

 __Transcripts__
 * Extraction of transcripts [DONE]
-* Separation of interface & implementation [DONE, to verify]
+* Separation of interface & implementation [Separate subtitle source]
 * Conversion of transcripts to WebVTT tracks for subtitling [DONE]
 * Conversion of transcripts to DOM in sidebar³